KPIs: What Makes A Good Executive Dashboard?

 Knowing which KPIs to track is one thing.
 Having a system that makes tracking them effortless and keeps you accountable to the results is another.

-The Alternative Board’s Blueprint includes a built in KPI dashboard designed specifically for small business owners.
+The Alternative Board’s Business Builder’s Blueprint includes a built in KPI dashboard designed specifically for small business owners.
 You can create KPIs by business area such as Financial, Sales, Operations, People and more.
 You can also set baseline values and goal targets, define minimum and maximum thresholds, assign ownership to the right person and track Goal versus Actual versus Last Year in one clean view, month by month.

 It is the executive dashboard described in this post, already built and ready to go.
 There are no spreadsheets and there is no setup from scratch.
 It simply provides the numbers that matter, organised the way a business owner actually thinks.